dkorunic/pktstat-bpf/README.md

 ## About

-pktstat-bpf is a lightweight replacement for the ncurses/libpcap-based [pktstat](https://github.com/dleonard0/pktstat), powered by a Linux eBPF ([extended Berkeley Packet Filter](https://prototype-kernel.readthedocs.io/en/latest/bpf/)) program.
-It is capable of gathering packet statistics even under **very high traffic volumes** — typically several million packets per second on an average server.
-In high-volume scenarios such as DoS attacks, traditional packet capture solutions often become unreliable due to increasing packet loss, making eBPF-based capture a more robust alternative.
+pktstat-bpf is a lightweight replacement for the ncurses/libpcap-based [pktstat](https://github.com/dleonard0/pktstat), powered by Linux eBPF ([extended Berkeley Packet Filter](https://prototype-kernel.readthedocs.io/en/latest/bpf/)).
+It can gather packet statistics even under **very high traffic volumes** — typically several million packets per second on an average server.
+In high-volume scenarios such as DoS attacks, traditional packet capture solutions often become unreliable due to packet loss; eBPF-based capture is a more robust alternative.

-At the end of execution, the program displays per-IP and per-protocol statistics sorted by per-connection bps, packet counts, and (source-IP:port, destination-IP:port) tuples.
+At the end of execution, the program displays per-IP and per-protocol statistics sorted by per-connection bitrate, packet count, and (source IP:port, destination IP:port) tuples.

-The program consists of [eBPF code written in C](bpf/counter.bpf.c) and a pure-Go userland component that parses and outputs final IP/port/protocol/bitrate statistics.
-The Go component uses the [cilium/ebpf](https://github.com/cilium/ebpf) library to load and run the eBPF program and to interface with the eBPF map.
+The program consists of [eBPF code written in C](bpf/counter.bpf.c) and a pure-Go userland component that parses and displays final IP/port/protocol/bitrate statistics.
+The Go component uses the [cilium/ebpf](https://github.com/cilium/ebpf) library to load and run the eBPF program and to interact with the eBPF map.

 By default, the eBPF component uses **TC** (Traffic Control) eBPF hooks with TCX attaching, requiring at minimum Linux kernel **v6.6**, and collects both ingress and egress traffic statistics for TCP, UDP, ICMPv4, and ICMPv6.
-It can also switch to the faster [XDP](https://github.com/xdp-project/xdp-tutorial) (eXpress Data Path) hook, at the cost of **losing egress statistics** since **XDP** operates only in the ingress path.
-XDP mode requires at minimum Linux kernel **v5.9** due to its program-to-interface attachment calls.
+It can also switch to the faster [XDP](https://github.com/xdp-project/xdp-tutorial) (eXpress Data Path) hook at the cost of **losing egress statistics**, since XDP operates only in the ingress path.
+XDP mode requires at minimum Linux kernel **v5.9** due to its program-to-interface attachment API.
 Some distributions (notably Red Hat Enterprise Linux) have backported XDP/TC patches, so the eBPF program may work on older kernels as well (see Requirements for details).

 Alternatively, the tool can use **KProbes** to monitor TCP, UDP, ICMPv4, and ICMPv6 traffic across all containers, Kubernetes pods, NAT translations, and forwarded flows.
 In this mode, it also displays the process ID, process name, and cgroup path for traffic sent or delivered to a userspace application.
 KProbes operate closest to userspace and therefore have the highest overhead, but they provide uniquely useful process-level visibility.
-KProbes support older Linux kernels as well, with the hard dependency being a [BTF-enabled](https://docs.ebpf.io/concepts/btf/) kernel.
+The hard dependency for KProbes is a [BTF-enabled](https://docs.ebpf.io/concepts/btf/) kernel.
 The program resolves kernel-level cgroup IDs to cgroup paths (under `/sys/fs/cgroup`) by scanning the cgroup filesystem and consuming kernel cgroup mkdir events via [dedicated eBPF code](bpf/cgroup.bpf.c).

 It is also possible to monitor a specific **cgroup** directly, with full support for both ingress and egress traffic.
 You can monitor all traffic by attaching to the root cgroup (e.g. `/sys/fs/cgroup`).
 Process tracking is available in cgroup mode, but only for traffic whose socket creation was observed by pktstat-bpf.
 ![Demo](demo.gif)